 - Stuffed Winter Squash

 - Cinnamon Beef Stew with Butternut Squash (omit mushrooms)

 - Roasted Chicken with Squash and Broccoli (be cautious with broccoli)

 - Turkey and Gluten Free Gravy (follow substitution directions)

 - Easy Garlic and Rosemary Roast Beef (omit garlic, or use garlic infused oil)

 Other great resources

-The recipes in both of these cookbooks indicate FODMAP status and provide modifications whenever possible.
-I cook from both frequently and highly recommend them!
+Also, the recipes in these cookbooks indicate FODMAP status and provide modifications whenever possible.
+I cook from all frequently and highly recommend them!